sectorsedgecommunity/mapping-docs/docs/json/gamemodes/weaponspawns.md

 ---

 # WeaponSpawns
-Configuration for weapon spawning used in Head Hunter.
+Configuration for groups of weapons spawned in Head Hunter.
 WeaponSpawns is required for Head Hunter to be a valid game mode on a map.

 ```json
 // This is the first config used on Shrine.